Personal Sponsor Entry: Create Account

 - USOPC emblems: Flag/5-Rings and Flag/3-Agitos emblems

-- Words: Olympic, Olympics, Olympiad, Paralympic, Paralympics, Paralympiad
+- Words: Olympic, Olympics, Olympic Games, Olympiad, Olympiads, Paralympic, Paralympics, Paralympic Games, Paralympiad, Paralympiads

 - Names of Olympic and Paralympic Teams (e.g. Team USA, Team Great Britain)

-- Taglines associated with the Olympic and Paralympic Movement such as Citius, Altius Fortius; Spirit in Motion
+- Taglines associated with the Olympic and Paralympic Movement such as Citius, Altius Fortius; Citius, Altius Fortius – Communiter; Spirit in Motion

-- Registered trademarks such as “Go for the Gold” and “Let the Games Begin”
+- Registered trademarks including, but not limited to, “Go for the Gold” and “Let the Games Begin”

-- Team USA and/or Games-branded apparel or other products
+- Team USA, LA28, OCOG and/or Games-branded apparel or other products

 - Olympic or Paralympic Games medals